samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 [-] Fetching http://dev.linkvortex.htb/.git/logs/ [200]
 ```

-Now, I have succesfully dumped the git repository.
-Let's check output directory to find something interesting.
+I have successfully dumped the git repository.
+Let’s check the output directory to find something interesting.

-While surfing through each of the files and directories, I got to know that this can be the configuration of `Ghost` CMS.
-So, I used `find` method to identify any `authentication` file exists or not.
+While browsing through each of the files and directories, I discovered that this could be the configuration of the `Ghost` CMS.
+So, I used the `find` method to check if any authentication files existed.

 ```bash
  find . -iname '*authentication*'